11Shraddha/FacebookLikeReaction/README.md

 [![License](https://img.shields.io/cocoapods/l/FacebookLikeReaction.svg?style=flat)](https://cocoapods.org/pods/FacebookLikeReaction)
 [![Platform](https://img.shields.io/cocoapods/p/FacebookLikeReaction.svg?style=flat)](https://cocoapods.org/pods/FacebookLikeReaction)

+FacebookLikeReaction is a customizable view which provides more options to share your reactions on any post like Facebook Reactions.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements

+iOS 10.0+
+Xcode 10.0+
+Swift 4.2+

 ## Installation